Empowering People, Launching lives

 Below are some frequently asked questions about autism:

 Autism usually appears in the early years of a child’s life.
 It is complex and can affect a person’s communication, relationships, social skills, and self-regulation.
-It is known and often referred to as a Spectrum Disorder or Condition, because each person’s experience will vary a lot.
+It is known and often referred to as a Spectrum Disorder or Condition because each person’s experience will vary a lot.
 Early intervention, therapies and education will help that person lead a life of choice and opportunity.

 There is not one known cause for autism.
 It is something you are born with rather than something you catch or develop over time.
 It has been proven by researchers from Statens Serum Institut and the University of Copenhagen in Denmark, and Stanford University School of Medicine in the US, that vaccines and certain types of foods do not cause autism.
 Vaccinating your child is important to protect them from other illnesses.
-For more information visit the NHS website.

 Autism is a lifelong condition; it is something you are born with and is usually identified in early childhood.
 It cannot be ‘cured’; if diagnosed early, education and where appropriate, therapy can help with the child’s development and communication, so they can live a life full of freedom and opportunity.